SubscribeLog in

 About What’s on Weibo

 What’s on Weibo is an independently-run news site reporting on the trending topics on Chinese social media since 2013.
-To stay updated and get our newsletter, subscribe here.
+To stay updated on the social heartbeat of China and get our newsletter, subscribe here.
 Follow us on Twitter, Instagram, Facebook, or Linkedin.

-What’s on Weibo is an independent news site reporting social trends in an ever-changing China.
+What’s on Weibo is an independent news site, led by Manya Koetse, dedicated to reporting social trends in an ever-changing China.
 What’s on Weibo sheds light on Chinese social media, dynamic digital culture, and the key shifts shaping modern China.

-With a strong focus on China’s online media environment, What’s on Weibo aims to explain the story behind the hashtag and in doing so, hopes to form a small bridge in the divide between western and Chinese online media spheres.
+With a strong focus on China’s online media environment, What’s on Weibo aims to explain the story behind the hashtag and in doing so, hopes to build a small bridge between Western and Chinese online media spheres.
 It is meant for people and companies to create a deeper understanding of China today and the growing importance of the Internet, social media, digital developments, brands, and popular culture in the PRC.
+We report on prominent trends, as well as the stories behind the headlines, on major social media platforms such as Weibo, WeChat, Douyin, Bilibili, and Xiaohongshu.

-What’s on Weibo articles have been featured and mentioned by different international media, including BBCBuzzfeed, Business InsiderCaixin Global, Calcalist, China Daily, China Digital TimesCNBCDaily Mail, Global Times, GeenStijlHuffington PostInternational Business TimesLa TribuneMunchies, New York Post, New York Times, Newsweek, NOSNPRNewsweek, Neue Zürcher ZeitungParool, Spiegel OnlineSouth China Morning PostTime (magazine), The Guardian, The Sun, The WeekThat’s Mag, VICE MagazineUSA TodayWashington Post, 360 Magazine, 內幕雜誌 [Inside Magazine], 新浪 [Sina News], and many others.
+What’s on Weibo articles have been featured and mentioned by numerous international media from all around the globe, including BBCBuzzfeed, Business InsiderCaixin Global, Calcalist, China Daily, China Digital TimesCNBCDaily Mail, Global Times, GeenStijlHuffington PostInternational Business TimesLa TribuneMunchies, New York Post, New York Times, Newsweek, NOSNPRNewsweek, Neue Zürcher ZeitungParool, Spiegel OnlineSouth China Morning PostTime (magazine), The Guardian, The Sun, The WeekThat’s Mag, VICE MagazineUSA TodayWashington Post, 360 Magazine, 內幕雜誌 [Inside Magazine], 新浪 [Sina News], and many others.

 Readers can become a What’s on Weibo (premium) member here, and can support our site by donating here.
 Do you want to become a contributor?
 Please contact us